SuperElastix/SimpleElastix/Documentation/source/ParameterMaps.rst

 Parameter Maps
 ==============

 In the previous section we saw how to configure an entire multi-resolution registration process with a single parameter.
 Here, we will examine how SimpleElastix configures registration components internally.
-Knowing the internal mechanisms is not strictly necessary to register simple anatomical structures but will help you solve complex problems that most likely require modifications to default parameters to obtain good results.
+Knowing the internal mechanisms is not strictly necessary to register simple anatomical structures, but it will help you solve complex problems that require problem-specific tuning.

-Elastix introduces the concept of a "parameter map" to configure the registration procedure.
-A parameter map is a collection of key-value pairs that completely defines the components of the registration and any settings they might require.
+Elastix introduces the concept of a parameter map to configure the registration procedure.
+A parameter map is a collection of key-value pairs that atomically defines the components of the registration and any settings they might require.
 Only input images and output options need to be specified seperately.
 Elastix will read a given parameter map and load the specified components at runtime.

 The original elastix and transformix command line programs read text files from disk in which parameters are specified according to the following format: